-- (i) The Board of Directors has an ideal combination of executive and non executive Directors and having 4 Directors (as on 31.03.2022) out of which 2 are Executive Directors, and 2 are Non-Executive & Independent Directors.
-However the Woman director Mrs. Janhabi Deo has resigned from the board with effect from 17.11.2021# - #Further, in terms of the SEBI LODR Regulations, a company undergoing CIR process is not required to comply with Regulation 17 of the SEBI LODR Regulations dealing with the requirement of composition of the board of directors. - (ii) None of the Directors on the Board are Members of more than ten Committees or Chairman of more than five Committees (as specified in Regulation 26 (1) of SEBI (LODR) Regulations) across all the Companies in which they are Directors.
-Necessary disclosures regarding Committee positions in other public Companies as on March 31, 2022 have been made by the Directors.
+- (i) None of the Directors on the Board are Members of more than ten Committees or Chairman of more than five Committees (as specified in Regulation 26 (1) of SEBI (LODR) Regulations) across all the Companies in which they are Directors.
+Necessary disclosures regarding Committee positions in other public Companies as on March 31, 2023 have been made by the Directors.
 None of the directors of the Company holds office as a director, including as an alternate director, in more than twenty companies at the same time.
-None of them has directorships in more than ten public limited companies and none of the NEDs serve as IDs in more than Seven Listed Companies and none of the Executive or whole- time Directors serve as IDs on any listed company. - (iii) The Company had no pecuniary relationship or transactions with the Non-Executive Directors during FY 2021-22.
-The Independent Directors are not related to promoters or persons occupying management positions at the Board level or any level below the Board; they were neither in employment for the last three years nor they are material suppliers, service providers, customers, a lessor, or a lessee of the Company, which may affect their independence.
+None of them has directorships in more than ten public limited companies and none of the NEDs serve as IDs in more than Seven Listed Companies and none of the Executive or whole- time Directors serve as IDs on any listed company. - (ii) The Company had no pecuniary relationship or transactions with the Non-Executive Directors during FY 2022-23.
+The Independent Directors are not related to promoters or persons occupying management positions at the

+Board level or any level below the Board; they were neither in employment for the last three years nor they are material suppliers, service providers, customers, a lessor, or a lessee of the Company, which may affect their independence.
 They do not hold substantial shares in the Company.
-All these directors are above 21 years of age. - (iv) All Independent Directors are persons of eminence and bring a wide range of expertise and experience to the Board thereby ensuring the best interest of stakeholders and the Company.
+All these directors are above 21 years of age.

+- (iii) All Independent Directors are persons of eminence and bring a wide range of expertise and experience to the Board thereby ensuring the best interest of stakeholders and the Company.
 Independent directors are non executive directors as defined under Reg 16(1)(b) of SEBI (Listing Regulation), 2015.
 All Independent Directors meet with the criteria of independence as prescribed both under sub-section (6) of Section 149 of the Act and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("LODR").
-Maximum Tenure of Independent directors is in compliance with the Act. - (v) All the directors have made necessary disclosures regarding their directorship as required under Section 184 of the Act and the Committee positions held by them in other companies as stipulated under regulation 26 of the Listing Regulations.
+Maximum Tenure of Independent directors is in compliance with the Act. - (iv) All the directors have made necessary disclosures regarding their directorship as required under Section 184 of the Act and the Committee positions held by them in other companies as stipulated under regulation 26 of the Listing Regulations.
 All the Directors of the Company are in compliance of Regulation 17A and 26 of the Listing Regulations regarding their Directorship, Committee Membership and Chairmanship of the Committee.
-All the Directors of the Company except Independent Directors and Nominee Director are liable to retire by rotation. - (vi) The names and categories of the Directors on the Board, their attendance at Board Meetings held during the year and the number of Directorship and Committee Chairmanships/ Memberships held by them in other Companies are given herein below.
-Chairmanships/ Memberships of the Board Committees include only Audit committee and Stakeholders Relationship Committee. - (vii) The Information stipulated under Part A of Schedule II of SEBI (LODR Regulations) is being made available to the Board. - (viii) None of the present directors except Mr. Subash Agarwal & Mr. Rajesh Agarwal are "Relative" of each other as defined in Section 2 (77) of Companies Act, 2013 and Rule 4 of the companies (Specification of definitions details) Rule 2014.
+All the Directors of the Company except Independent Directors and Nominee Director are liable to retire by rotation. - (v) The names and categories of the Directors on the Board, their attendance at Board Meetings held during the year and the number of Directorship and Committee Chairmanships/ Memberships held by them in other Companies are given herein below.
+Chairmanships/ Memberships of the Board Committees include only Audit committee and Stakeholders Relationship Committee. - (vi) The Information stipulated under Part A of Schedule II of SEBI (LODR Regulations) is being made available to the Board. - (vii) None of the present directors except Mr. Subash Agarwal & Mr. Rajesh Agarwal are "Relative" of each other as defined in Section 2 (77) of Companies Act, 2013 and Rule 4 of the Companies (Specification of definitions details) Rule 2014. - (viii) None of the Directors hold the office of director in more than the permissible number of companies under the Companies Act, 2013 or Regulation 17A of the SEBI LODR Regulations.